 In its most archaic sacred symbolism, in the context of an inititory ritual of rebirth, the spear is a representation of the umbilical cord: in this journey into the past I will try to unveil this image, through a brief examination of three episodes from the Arthurian cycle, the Irish mythology and the Norse mythology.

-In the Arthurian literature the Bleeding Lance is a sacred object, often bloodied but it can also give rise to a bloody stream: it is the nourishment in the form of blood that from the placenta arrives to the fetus, passing through the umbilical cord.
+In the Arthurian myths the Bleeding Lance is a sacred object that bled from its tip (just like the Lúin of Celtchar, an enchanted spear described in the Celtic mythology) and that could also give rise to a bloody stream: this is the nourishment in the form of blood that from the placenta (i.e. the Grail, with its vivifying and life-giving liquid nourishment, and the Cauldron of the Dagda, full of blood in which the Lúin of Celtchar had to be quenched in order to render it safe to handle) arrives to the fetus, passing through the umbilical cord.
 The King feeds on the blood of the Bleeding Lance, in order to heal from his mysterious infirmity (i.e. to be reborn).

 The Bleeding Lance: